Caltrans crews set to continue work on projects in the region

 Interstate 5: Work continues on a $5.7 million project to upgrade the water and wastewater systems at the north- and southbound Maxwell Safety Roadside Rest Areas.
 The rest areas are scheduled to be closed until the improvements are completed in late fall.
 The Willows rest areas in Glenn County or the Dunnigan rest areas in Yolo County remain open.

-State Routes 20/45 between 2nd Street and Cynthia Drive: East- and westbound motorists may expect various lane, shoulder and median restrictions from 6 a.m. to 3:30 p.m.
-Tuesday through Friday for drainage work.

-State Route 16 between the State Route 20 junction and the Colusa-Yolo County line: Motorists can expect one-way traffic control at various locations from 6 a.m. to 6:30 p.m.
+State Route 16 between the State Route 20 junction and the Colusa-Yolo County line: Motorists may expect one-way traffic control at various locations from 6 a.m. to 7 p.m.
 Monday through Friday for drainage work.

-State Route 45 between Main Street and Neva Avenue: North- and southbound motorists may expect various lane restrictions from 6 a.m. to 4 p.m.
-Monday through Wednesday for electrical work.